 Chris agrees with crafting a positive letter and the way that would be received.

 Robert - Gov needs to be reminded that CFIP is a long standing program under Department of Forestry not CalFire.
 Has support inside and outside Department that can execute for small private parcels better than RCDs.
-Could be short and too the point.
+Could be short and to the point.

 Draft our own letter presented as an option.